 Group Assignments

-For the final project, students in STOR 320 will be divided into research groups of size 5 or 6.
+For the final project, students will be divided into research groups of size 4 or 5.
 To ensure fairness, students will be assigned randomly.
 Also, I will try to ensure that all students in your group are in your lab section.

 If you want to find your research group, see the table below: